rsspdc/checklists/checklists/rsspdc-pipeline-lite.md

 *How can you test your project so you can be confident it does what you think it does?*

-- [ ] Package is appropriately tested
+- [ ] Pipeline is appropriately tested
-	- [ ] 🥉Bronze *(easy)*: You have examples in documentation or vignettes which are run and allow you to see 'manually' if your code's output is correct for key functionality
-	- [ ] 🥈Silver *(easy)*: You are using unit tests and an automated testing framework with tests that cover at least your package's core functionality
-	- [ ] 🥇Gold *(intermediate)*: silver plus: You are monitoring your test coverage to get some insight into any important code paths you might be missing
-	- [ ] 🏆Platinum *(intermediate)*: You follow the Test Driven Development (TDD) model, designing and writing test first then writing code to make them pass
+	- [ ] 🥉Bronze *(easy)*: The pipeline runs and produces the expected result on a minimal example dataset
+	- [ ] 🥈Silver *(easy)*: both of the below:
+		- [ ] A wide variety of possible input parameter combinations are tested
+		- [ ] Datasets with different expected outcomes are tested, for example an output value is expected to be low in one dataset and high in another
+	- [ ] 🥇Gold *(intermediate)*: All of the below:
+		- [ ] Tests of error handling, pipeline fails early and gracefully when given invalid inputs as parameters
+		- [ ] Any Quality Control steps that you use have datasets which elicit both a pass and fail of that check
+		- [ ] Test are run automatically in continuous integration tools as changes are made to the code repository
+	- [ ] 🏆Platinum *(hard)*: Range of supported environments tested on different base systems with different versions in CI pipeline(s) to catch platform specific bugs

 ## 🤖 Automation